instantdb/instant/client/www/pages/docs/schema.md

 Below we demonstrate a data model for a blog.
 First we define our core entities: authors, posts and tags.

 Then we define links.
-Note how each direction specifies it's own label (`posts.author` instead of `posts.authors`) and cardinality (`has: 'one'` and `has: 'many'`).
+Note how each direction specifies its own label (`posts.author` instead of `posts.authors`) and cardinality (`has: 'one'` and `has: 'many'`).

-Make sure to set the graph object asd your file's default export to that it can be picked up by the CLI.
+Make sure to set the graph object as your file's default export to that it can be picked up by the CLI.

 ```typescript
 import { i } from '@instantdb/core';